flyCouch/Directorial-Styles-Robot-Controller/README.md

 Helpful items for these robots.

 So far,
-Direct X/Y/R commanding
+Direct X/Y/R directing

-Gcode commanding
+Gcode directing

+Joystick directing

 More to come.